kiruuuuuuu/ai-resume-builder/DEPLOYMENT_GUIDE.md

 ### Required Accounts
 - [ ] Fly.io account (sign up at https://fly.io in browser)
+- [ ] **Payment Method** (required even for free tier - you get $5 free credit)
 - [ ] Google Cloud account (for Gemini API key)
 - [ ] AWS account (optional, for S3 media storage)

+⚠️ **Important**: Fly.io requires a payment method to create apps, even for free tier usage.
+You won't be charged if you stay within free limits, but a payment method is required for verification.

 ### Required Tools (On Your Computer)
 - [ ] Fly CLI installed (`flyctl` or `fly`) - **Installed on YOUR computer**